Drew3KW/mischief-made-analytics/README.md

 - Shared semantic models make downstream analysis views shorter, more maintainable, and easier to extend
 - Shared family models should define both family identity and business-facing reporting eligibility
 - Non-core families can remain available in the warehouse while still being excluded consistently from core summary and analysis layers
+- Machine-readable validation should test actual model contracts, not stricter assumptions than the warehouse itself guarantees
+- Review-oriented QA queries and Airflow pass / fail assertions serve different purposes and are both useful

 ## Major project milestones so far